Kindergarten - 5 years of age on or before September 1

 - Host a parent coffee at your home or the cafeteria.

 - Ensure additional class volunteers are signed up.
 Fill in, if not.

 - Financial responsibility for class parties or will come from the teacher funds.

 - Room Dad: 1 per class.
 Communication Liaison.
 Request interest to the Dads Club.

 - Classroom Specific: Ad hoc.
 VSP sign-up.

 - Snacks (2 volunteers per month - bring 10 days of snacks for class)

 - Mystery Reader (1 volunteer each Friday 8:10-8:30am)

-- Class parties (usually a 2 hour commitment)
+- Class parties (1 to 3 hour commitment)

 - Cafeteria Helper (5 volunteers per class per month - helps all kindergartners at lunch on designated day, 11-11:45am)